Multilingual Event Linking to Wikidata: Introduction

 Event linking is closely related to the more commonly studied task of cross-document event coreference (CDEC).
-In CDEC, the goal is to understand the identity relationship between event mentions.
+The goal in CDEC is to understand the identity relationship between event mentions.
 This identity is often complicated by subevent and membership relations among events \cite{pratapa-etal-2021-cross}. \citet{nothman-etal-2012-event} proposed event linking as an alternative to coreference that helps ground report-worthy events to a KB.
-They showed that the linking tasks help avoid the traditional bottlenecks seen with the event coreference task.
+They showed linking helps avoid the traditional bottlenecks seen with the event coreference task.
 We postulate \emph{linking to be a complementary task to coreference}, where the first mention of an event in a document is typically linked or grounded to the KB and its relationship with the rest of the mentions from the document is captured via coreference.
-Additionally, coreference only helps with capturing the local information surrounding an event.
-On the other hand, grounding an event to a KB helps in creating a shared global account for an event.
-Such a global account can be extremely useful during a natural disaster, where grounding task helps in quickly populating the KB entry for relevant sub-events by aggregating information from references from various newswire, social media and public broadcast channels.
+Additionally, due to computational constraints, coreference resolution is often restricted to a small batch of documents.
+Grounding, however, can be performed efficiently using dense retrieval methods \cite{wu-etal-2020-scalable} and is scalable to any large multi-document corpora.

+Grounding event references to a KB has many downstream applications.
+First, event identity encompasses multiple aspects such as spatio-temporal context and participants.
+These aspects typically spread across many documents, and KB grounding helps construct a shared global account for each event.
+Second, grounding is a complementary task to coreference.
+In contrast to coreference, event grounding formulated as the nearest neighbor search leads to efficient scaling.

 For the event linking task, we present a new multilingual dataset that grounds mentions from multilingual Wikipedia/Wikinews articles to the corresponding event in Wikidata. \autoref{fig:intro_example} presents an example from our dataset that links mentions from three languages to the same Wikidata item.
 To construct this dataset, we make use of the hyperlinks in Wikipedia/Wikinews articles.
 These links connect anchor texts (like `2010 European Championships' or ``Championnats d'Europe'') in context to the corresponding event Wikipedia page (`2010 European Aquatics Championships' or ``Championnats d'Europe de natation 2010'').
 We further connect the event Wikipedia page to its Wikidata item (`Q830917'), facilitating multilingual grounding of mentions to KB events.
 We use the title and first paragraph from the language Wikipedia pages as our event descriptions (column 2 in \autoref{fig:intro_example}).